IAPViewer Documentation

 - Tap a client row to open Client Detail.

-- Tap the site pill to open the site detail card.
+- Tap the site pill to open the cluster dashboard.

 - Pull down to refresh the cluster.